CosimoRusso/ovh-reboot-vps/README.md

 reboots all servers in your OVH account on sunday morning at 4am.

 ## prerequisites
 You will need an OVH API key, if you do not have one yet (check the .env file).
 Follow [this tutorial](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/) for more information.
-When it comes to get the consumer key, use this code, substituting {{$OVH-APPLICATION}} with your ovh application key.
+When it comes to get the consumer key, use the following code, substituting `{{$OVH-APPLICATION}}` with your ovh application key.

 ```
 $ curl -XPOST -H"X-Ovh-Application: {{$OVH-APPLICATION}}" -H "Content-type: application/json" \